24 August 2017

 Following an introductory talk on the work of IIASA by Director General and CEO Professor Dr. Pavel Kabat, the bank executives will attend presentations from researchers in the Risk and Resilience Program (RISK) and Ecosystems Services and Management Program (ESM).
 These presentations include:

 Systemic risk describes the likelihood of an entire system breaking down— a situation caused by cascades of failures in the networks that make up the system.
-Knowledge of such risk can be invaluable.
+Knowledge of such risk can be invaluable and is researched in both the RISK Program and Advanced Systems Analysis Program.
 Systemic risk in the financial system comes at an immense social cost and arises to a large extent as a consequence of the interconnectedness of its institutions.
 The global economic crisis brought to light the importance of understanding how disturbances spread through financial systems.
 This talk will present options for quantifying financial systemic risk, ways to predict it, and novel methods for reducing systemic risk through network design and control.

 The final presentation will focus on IIASA’s Tropical Futures Initiative (TFI).
 TFI is an action oriented partnership between research institutes, international NGOs, policy makers.
 The partnership focuses on issues surrounding land use sustainability that represent complex nexus between human and social well-being, natural resource utilization, environmental sustainability and economic development.
 TFI aims to link concrete actions with capacity building, actionable research insights, and scientific methods and tools.
 Current TFI partners in Indonesia include: the Ministry of National Development Planning, Ministry of Energy and Mineral Resources, World Agroforestry Center, World Resources Institute Indonesia, World Wildlife Fund Indonesia and Institut Teknologi Bandung.